 Long Point Track descends a steep and rocky ridge into the gorge below.
 Follow this trail along its length until you emerge onto the Lerderderg River and Weir.

 On reaching the river, cross at the safest spot on the southern side of the dam wall.
+There are a set of metal stairs that run alongside a concrete fish ladder which consists of a series of stepped concrete boxes with two holes connecting to the next box up and down.
 Ascend the metal stairs on the right hand side of the wall and follow the Lerderderg Tunnel Access Track (which is a well made gravel road) as it gradually ascends the eastern side of the range.
 Pass through the large Southern Rural Water gate and after a short distance keep an eye out for the spur track t your right (it is on a bend just opposite the first road intersection).
 Commence your descent of the 1.6km Spur Track to the river below.
 Turning left at the river, follow it downstream to Grahams Dam and back to your start point at MacKenzies Flat Picnic Area.